anaconda/intel-green-ai/README.md

 #### Configure access to RAPL

 The `powercap` framework is **not** enabled by default on Ubuntu OS running on AWS instances.
-Therefore, the first thing to do is to install all the required _kernel modules_:
+Therefore, the first thing to do is to install all the required _kernel modules_.

+**Note**: Please make sure you are running the following commands using a user account with `sudo` permissions.

 ```shell
 $ sudo apt install linux-modules-extra-$(uname -r)
 $ sudo update-initramfs -c -k $(uname -r)
 ```

-Once installed, the next step is to dynamically `probe` (i.e. load) these modules into the kernel.
-To get the names of these modules, we could search for any kernel module including `rapl` in their name by running:
+Afterwards, we need to dynamically `probe` (i.e. load) these modules into the kernel.
+To get the names of these modules, we could search for any kernel module that includes `rapl` in their name:

 ```shell
 $ find /lib/modules/$(uname -r) -name *rapl*